Set Password for Internal PostgreSQL Instances

 sudo su alation

-2. You can choose to set the password using either the noecho or interactive mode.
+2. You can choose to set a password using either the noecho or interactive mode.
 The noecho mode does not print the password to the console.
 The interactive mode shows the password string.
 You can set the password on both Postgres databases or just one of them.

 /opt/alation/bin/alation_set_pg_password noecho